mgefvert/myshadow/README.md

 # myshadow

 Developer tool to copy production databases to local developer databases.
-(It make a local "shadow" of the production data.)
+(It makes a local "shadow" of the production data.)

 Depends on mysql command line tools to run mysqldump / mysql with appropriate parameters to make local copies and optionally apply transformations to the local data (if you're changing the schema for local development, for instance).

+## Overview

+Basically, it runs the mysqldump and mysql command-line tools to download a remote database, store it in a local file, recreate the local database at will and optionally apply transformations.
+By crafting the shadow definition file in various ways you can exclude large tables, manipulate the data and so on to make your daily development life easier.
+Most of what it does is just craft a special command line and let mysql do the grunt work - but it takes some redundant work out of your life :)

 ## Usage